About the Metal Sculpture Artist

 “The summer sculpture class at Yale was fantastic!
 It broadened my concept about sculpture, (not just people statues), and I was encouraged to use any material that inspired – metal mesh again entered my work and this time with commitment.”

-In 2006 Adams moved to Pittsburgh and now shares a loft with his partner Garry and his parrot Congo.
+In 2006 Adams moved to Pittsburgh and now shares a loft with his husband Garry Pyles and his parrot Congo.